Solitons on Singularities

 The world--volume theories and other quantum properties of vortices and domain walls have been obtained in the framework of intersecting branes[\HAN-\MOD].
 These describe the low--energy physics of the solitons in terms of their moduli.
 For D5 and D3 branes wrapped on the deformed and resolved nodes we expect to find similar world--volume theories.
 Since our setup of branes on $A_n$ singularities is related to intersecting brane models this would not be very surprising.
-For example, the $A_2$ singularity corresponds to two NS5 branes separated along a compactified $x_6$ direction.
+For example, the $A_2$ singularity corresponds to three NS5 branes separated along a compactified $x_6$ direction.
 (This can be seen as three NS5 branes where the first and third ones are identified.)
 The D5 branes wrapped on the two nodes correspond to D4 branes stretched between the two NS5 branes.
 Singlet masses are obtained by rotating one of the NS5 branes whereas F and D--terms are obtained by shifting one of the NS5 branes along the $x_8+ix_9$ and $x_7$ directions respectively.
 Thus, our models can also be described in terms of intersecting branes.

 However, the models we examined in this paper are not exactly dual to the intersecting brane models of refs. [\HAN-\MOD].
-The main difference is the amount of supersymmetry; the models we examined above have ${\cal N}=1$ supersymmetry whereas those in refs. [\HAN-\MOD] have ${\cal N}=2$ (like the cases described by eqs.
-(17) and (40)).
+The main difference is the amount of supersymmetry; the vortices and domain walls (but not the monopoles) above were obtained in theories with ${\cal N}=1$ supersymmetry whereas those in refs. [\HAN-\MOD] arise in ${\cal N}=2$ supersymmetric theories.
 Another important difference seems to be the existence of D6 banes in these intersecting brane constructions.
 The models considered in this paper are dual to intersecting brane models that contain semi--infinite D4 branes (which correspond to the D5 branes wrapped on the decoupled nodes) rather than D6 branes.
 Therefore, we cannot directly use the results in refs. [\HAN-\MOD] especially for describing the soliton moduli spaces or world--volume theories.

-It would be worthwhile to find out the world--volume theories for the solitons described in this paper.
+It would be worthwhile to find out the world--volume theories for the vortices and domain walls described in this paper.
 Since, our models have only ${\cal N}=1$ supersymmetry, this will involve the collective coordinates of the solitons which are flat directions that are analogous to the moduli in ${\cal N}=2$ supersymmetric theories.
 These theories should help us understand the low--energy physics of the above solitons and their interactions.

 \centerline{\bf Acknowledgements}

 I would like to thank the Stanford Institute for Theoretical Physics for hospitality.

 \refout